iredmail/docs/en_US/upgrade/1-iredmail.releases.md

 ### Why keep your iRedMail server up to date

-* The latest iRedMail release brings new features or improvements.
+* The latest iRedMail release brings new features, improvements, and bug fixes.
-* The latest iRedMail release fixes bugs.
 * If you plan to migrate to a new iRedMail server someday, migrating iRedMail to another server which runs the same release is the easiest path.